Fairfax Network Programming

 Quality Distance Learning for K-12 Enrichment and Staff Development

 The Fairfax Network was created by Fairfax County Public Schools in 1990 to support student achievement by providing students with highly engaging models of instruction.
-Each year, the Fairfax Network creates free programming for educators to use in the classroom.
+The Fairfax Network creates free programming for educators to use in the classroom.
 The programs are also offered free to public television stations and cable systems that serve school systems across the country.
 Program content covers a variety of topics across curriculum areas and grade levels, as well as exemplary instructional strategies to assist teachers with their practice.

 How to Access Our Programming

-Cable TV
+Live Streaming & Cable TV

 PEG Channels